Ontario and Canada Legal Rights Explained

 While the legal burden of proving eligibility always rests with the applicant, as a practical matter a recipient with a co-resident adult (particularly one of the opposite sex) faces a great suspicion that the co-resident is a "spouse" - almost to the point of it being a "rebuttable presumption".
 This effectively places the legal burden of 'disproving' (ie. proving a negative) spousal status on the applicant.

-Advocacy groups have also objected to the historically sometimes intrusive inquiries and investigations made by welfare authorities (ie. home visits, see Ch.5 "Information Eligibility"), feeling that women were being unfairly treated by having companionship and sexual relations presumed to involve financial interdependence.
-This larger issue is discussed in the Appendix 4: "The Concept of Spousal Dependency".
-As a practical matter 'home visits' are now much more rarely used - although in smaller municipalities where the financial outflow from welfare assistance is felt 'closer to the bone' and where physical observation is much easier a recipient's sense of physical privacy may be reduced.
+Advocacy groups have objected to historically intrusive inquiries and investigations made by welfare authorities (ie. home visits, see Ch.5 "Information Eligibility"), feeling that women were being unfairly treated by having companionship and sexual relations presumed to involve financial interdependence.
+As a practical matter 'home visits' are now much more rarely used - although in smaller municipalities where the financial outflow from welfare assistance is felt 'closer to the bone' - and where physical observation is much easier - a recipient's physical privacy may be reduced.

 (d) Dependent Adults (Dependent Adult Offspring)

-When a dependent adult is themselves a parent, they can collect welfare for the child ONLY in a separate benefit and ONLY for the child.
-The dependent adult parent must continue to collect for themselves in their original benefit unit (ie. through THEIR parents) (see "Adult Dependents who are Sole Support Parents", below).
+When a dependent adult is themselves a parent, they can collect welfare for the child only in a separate benefit unit and only for the child.
+The dependent adult parent must continue to collect for themselves in their original benefit unit (ie. through their parents) (see "Adult Dependents who are Sole Support Parents", below).

 .
 Overview